MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/Update-MgDeviceManagementWindowAutopilotDeploymentProfile.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ASSIGNEDDEVICES <IMicrosoftGraphWindowsAutopilotDeviceIdentity[]>: The list of assigned devices for the profile.
+ASSIGNEDDEVICES <IMicrosoftGraphWindowsAutopilotDeviceIdentity1[]>: The list of assigned devices for the profile.
   - `[Id <String>]`: Read-only.
   - `[AddressableUserName <String>]`: Addressable user name.
   - `[AzureActiveDirectoryDeviceId <String>]`: AAD Device ID - to be deprecated